maximtrp/mchmm/README.rst

 Hidden Markov models
 ~~~~~~~~~~~~~~~~~~~~

-Initialize a hidden Markov model with sequences of observations and states.
 We will use a fragment of DNA sequence with TATA box as an example.
+Initializing a hidden Markov model with sequences of observations and states:

 .. code:: python